 Pianist David Gómez and his yearly candlelit summer concerts are not to be missed.
 See him lighting up the monastery gardens in Valldemossa to spectacular auditory and visual effect.

-Classical concerts played in unusual, candlelit venues on Mallorca are alluring audiences this summer.
-David Gómez tells of his plans for Chopin and playing piano in a cemetery. […] David Gómez Piano Player
+Classical concerts played in unusual, candlelit venues on Mallorca are alluring audiences across the island. […] David Gómez Piano Player

 Living in Valldemossa